erinesco/wetransfer-erinesco/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 The UI framework is [MaterialUI](https://material-ui.com/).
 This is hosted at [https://erines.co/wetransfer-erinesco/](https://erines.co/wetransfer-erinesco/).

+I split out the spinner and the buttons into their own components so they could be reused across various implementations of the spinner (examples folder).

 ## Setup / Run instructions
 Assumptions: some base web app setup on your computer